Types of socialism: Jewish socialism

 The Jewish left consists of Jews who identify with, or support, left-wing or liberal causes, consciously as Jews, either as individuals or through organizations.
-There is no one organization or movement which constitutes the Jewish left, however.
+However, there is no one organization or movement that constitutes the Jewish left.
 Jews have been major forces in the history of the labor movement, the settlement house movement, the women's rights movement, anti-racist and anti-colonialist work, and anti-fascist and anti-capitalist organizations of many forms in Europe, the United States, Algeria, Iraq, Ethiopia, and modern-day Israel.
 Jews have a rich history of involvement in anarchism, socialism, Marxism, and Western liberalism.
-Although the expression "on the left" covers a range of politics, many well-known figures "on the left" have been of Jews who were born into Jewish families and have various degrees of connection to Jewish communities, Jewish culture, Jewish tradition, or the Jewish religion in its many variants.
+Although the expression "on the left" covers a range of politics, many well-known figures "on the left" have been Jews who were born into Jewish families and who have various connectiosn to Jewish communities, Jewish culture, Jewish tradition, or the Jewish religion.

 Labor Zionism or socialist Zionism (צִיּוֹנוּת סוֹצְיָאלִיסְטִית, translit.
 Tziyonut sotzyalistit; תְּנוּעָת הָעַבוֹדָה translit.
 Tnu'at ha'avoda, i.e. The labor movement) is the left wing of the Zionist movement.
 For many years, it was the most significant tendency among Zionists and Zionist organizations.
 It saw itself as the Zionist sector of the historic Jewish labor movements of Eastern and Central Europe, eventually developing local units in most countries with sizable Jewish populations.
-Unlike the "political Zionist" tendency founded by Theodor Herzl and advocated by Chaim Weizmann, Labor Zionists did not believe that a Jewish state would be created simply by appealing to the international community or to a powerful nation such as Britain, Germany or the Ottoman Empire.
+Unlike the "political Zionist" tendency founded by Theodor Herzl and advocated by Chaim Weizmann, Labor Zionists did not believe that a Jewish state would be created simply by appealing to the international community or to a powerful nation such as Britain, Germany, or the Ottoman Empire.
 Rather, Labor Zionists believed that a Jewish state could only be created through the efforts of the Jewish working class settling in the Land of Israel and constructing a state through the creation of a progressive Jewish society with rural kibbutzim and moshavim and an urban Jewish proletariat.

-Labor Zionism grew in size and influence and eclipsed "political Zionism" by the 1930s both internationally and within the British Mandate of Palestine where Labor Zionists predominated among many of the institutions of the pre-independence Jewish community Yishuv, particularly the trade union federation known as the Histadrut.
-The Haganah, the largest Zionist paramilitary defense force, was a Labor Zionist institution and was used on occasion (such as during the Hunting Season) against right-wing political opponents or to assist the British Administration in capturing rival Jewish militants.
+Labor Zionism grew in size and influence and eclipsed "political Zionism" by the 1930s both internationally and within the British Mandate of Palestine, where Labor Zionists predominated among many of the institutions of the pre-independence Jewish community Yishuv, particularly the trade union federation known as the Histadrut.
+The Haganah, the largest Zionist paramilitary defense force, was a Labor Zionist institution and was used on occasion against right-wing political opponents or to assist the British Administration in capturing rival Jewish militants.
 Labor Zionists played a leading role in the 1948 Arab–Israeli War and Labor Zionists were predominant among the leadership of the Israeli military for decades after the formation of the state of Israel in 1948.

 Major theoreticians of the Labor Zionist movement included Moses Hess, Nachman Syrkin, Ber Borochov, and Aaron David Gordon.
 Leading figures in the movement included David Ben-Gurion, Golda Meir, and Berl Katznelson.